jenslaufer/abnb-site/landing_page_market_analysis_research.md

 - Headline:
   - Identify your local competitors on Airbnb and outperform them
-  - The revenue-gaining power of local Airbnb Market Data Analysis ...Without hours of research
+  - The revenue-gaining power of local Airbnb market Data Analysis ...Without hours of research
-  - Accurate & Time saving Airbnb Market Analysis reports that pass you a competitive advantage
+  - Easy-to-read & Time saving Airbnb market Analysis reports that pass you a competitive advantage
   - We Promise Just One Thing: Insights about your Airbnb competitors
-  - Get access to your local Airbnb Market Data at your fingertips
+  - Get access to your local Airbnb market Data at your fingertips
   - AirDna provides Airbnb Data for the U.S, bnbdata for everywhere else
-  - The Only local Airbnb Market Analysis Made Exclusively To Airbnb hosts outsite the U.S.
+  - The Only local Airbnb market Analysis Made Exclusively To Airbnb hosts outside the U.S.
-- Subheaders:
+- Sub headers:
-  - Save hours for research with our Market Data Analysis Report for your area
+  - Save hours for research with our market Data Analysis Report for your area
   - Save a huge amount of time for research with our report and toss away your spreadsheets
 - Introductory paragraph:
-- Reinforcement Statement:
+- Reinforcement Statement: Take the guesswork out of your hosting strategy
 - Closing Argument

 #### 2. Benefits

+The true desires of Airbnb hosts from their perspective:

+- I want to work less and do what I really like therefore I want to generate with my listing the highest income as possible with minimal effort
+- I want to be financially independent
+- I want to retire  my 9-5 job
+- I want get the best return investment (ROI) on a listing
+- I want to be confident that I am on the right track wih my listing

+- Generate the highest income as possible with the least effort to work less and do what you really like

+- Generate the highest revenue as possible to be financial independent with a passive income
+- Get convenience that they get most out of their listing
+- Decrease effort for managing the listing to work less and do what they like
+- Find a property with the best return on investment (ROI)
+- Extra income to fund your passions
+- Rent out extra space effortlessly

 ##### Question Technique 1